 The Corporate Governance and Nominating Committee is Chaired by Deborah J. Friedman.
-Its other members as of the date of this Information Circular are C. Thomas Ogryzlo and Michael B. Richings.
-The Corporate Governance and

-Nominating Committee's functions are to (i) identify individuals qualified to become members of the Board and to recommend to the Board candidates for election or re-election as directors; (ii) recommend to the Board director nominees for each Board committee; (iii) consider issues and report to the Board with respect to corporate governance matters; and (iv) review and assess the Corporation's governance policies.
+Its other members as of the date of this Information Circular are John Clark, and C. Thomas Ogryzlo.
+Mr. Ogryzlo intends to retire and will not be standing for election at the Meeting.
+Following the Meeting and retirement of Mr. Ogryzlo, the Board will appoint an incumbent independent director of the Board to the Corporate Governance and Nominating Committee.
+The Corporate Governance and Nominating Committee's functions are to: (i) identify individuals qualified to become members of the Board and to recommend to the Board candidates for election or re-election as directors; (ii) recommend to the Board director nominees for each Board committee; (iii) consider issues and report to the Board with respect to corporate governance matters; and (iv) review and assess the Corporation's governance policies.
 In addition, the Corporate Governance and Nominating Committee reviews related party transactions involving the Corporation.
-The Corporate Governance and Nominating Committee met four times during the fiscal year ended December 31, 2020.
+The Corporate Governance and Nominating Committee met four times during the fiscal year ended December 31, 2022.

 The Corporate Governance and Nominating Committee believes candidates for the Board should have the ability to exercise objectivity and independence in making informed business decisions; extensive knowledge, experience and judgment; the highest integrity; loyalty to the interests of the Corporation and its Shareholders; a willingness to devote the extensive time necessary to fulfill a director's duties; the ability to contribute to the diversity of perspectives present in board deliberations; and an appreciation of the role of the Corporation in society.
-The Corporate Governance and Nominating Committee considers candidates meeting these criteria who are suggested by directors, management, Shareholders and search firms hired to identify and evaluate qualified candidates.
-From time to time the Corporate Governance and Nominating Committee recommends qualified candidates who are considered to enhance the strength, independence and effectiveness of the Board.
+The Corporate Governance and Nominating Committee considers candidates meeting these criteria who are suggested by directors, management, Shareholders, and search firms hired to identify and evaluate qualified candidates.
+In connection with its assessments of candidates and other governance matters including the size and composition of the Board, the Corporation and Corporate Governance and Nominating Committee consider a number of factors and conditions, including the views of Shareholders.
+This is a continual process and may result in changes to the size and composition of the Board prior to the Corporation's next annual general meeting.
+As such, from time to time the Corporate Governance and Nominating Committee may recommend qualified candidates who are considered to enhance the strength, independence, and effectiveness of the Board.
 Shareholders may submit recommendations in writing by letter addressed to the Chief Executive Officer of the Corporation or the Chair of the Corporate Governance and Nominating Committee.
 In addition, subject to the advance notice requirements contained in the Corporation's Articles, Shareholders may nominate directors at an annual general meeting.

 The Corporate Governance and Nominating Committee oversees the evaluation of the Board composition and members.
-Periodically, the Corporate Governance and Nominating Committee reviews and makes recommendations regarding the size, composition, operation, practice and tenure policies of the Board, with a view to facilitate effective decision making.
-The Corporate Governance and Nominating Committee believes it is in the best interests of the Corporation when selecting candidates to serve on the Board to consider the diversity of the Board in accordance with the objectives of the Diversity Policy and to consider candidates on the basis of their talents, experience, functional expertise, skills, character, and qualities, and in light of the Company's current and future plans and objectives as well as anticipated regulatory and market developments and other qualities for nomination.
+Periodically, and as may be considered appropriate at other times, the Corporate Governance and Nominating Committee reviews and makes recommendations regarding the size, composition, operation, practice and tenure policies of the Board, with a view to facilitate effective decision making.
+The Corporate Governance and Nominating Committee believes it is in the best interests of the Corporation when selecting candidates to serve on the Board to consider the diversity of the Board in accordance with the objectives of the Diversity Policy and to consider candidates on the basis of their talents, experience, functional expertise, skills, character, and qualities, and in light of the Corporation's current and future plans and objectives as well as anticipated regulatory and market developments and other qualities for nomination.
 The Corporate Governance and Nominating Committee assesses the effectiveness of this approach as part of its annual review of its charter.